Invisibility: Practical efforts

 In 2019, Hyperstealth Biotechnology has patented the technology behind a material that bends light to make people and objects near invisible to the naked eye.
 The material, called Quantum Stealth, is currently still in the prototyping stage, but was developed by the company's CEO Guy Cramer primarily for military purposes, to conceal agents and equipment such as tanks and jets in the field.
 Unlike traditional camouflage materials, which are limited to specific conditions such as forests or deserts, according to Cramer this "invisibility cloak" works in any environment or season, at any time of day.
-Cramer graduated from the British Columbia Institute of Technology and was a former Youth Group pastor.
+This is despite its actual application requiring artificial backgrounds made up of horizontal lines.